Football Official

 Good point to raise.
 Officials try to maintain a steady pace, regardless of how fast the offense is going (no huddle, hurry up).
 However, as time is getting ready to expire in a half, officials will use one ball, the same one that was in the previous play, rather than substitute a new ball.
 There still has to be an opportunity for the defense to "match up", which means if the offense is subbing (even in a hurry up), the defense has to be given the opportunity to match subs (at least in college rules).

-Asked by ian almost 11 years ago
+Asked by tmyers378@gmail.com about 11 years ago

 If it is an unbalanced formation and the offense wants to throw to the OT on the end of the LOS.
 Does the throw have to be backwards or just behind the LOS?

-Asked by Tate about 9 years ago
+Asked by Tate over 9 years ago

 In high school and college, a pass would have to be backwards to be legal.
 Behind the LOS isn't a factor there.
 A forward pass to an originally ineligible player (by position or number) is illegal.